ricokahler/oauth2-popup-flow/readme.md

 }

 async function getInfoFromToken() {
-  // this calls `tryLoginPopup()` if there is no valid token in storage
+  // open the popup
+  auth.tryLoginPopup();
-  // returns the decoded payload of the token const payload = await auth.tokenPayload();
+  // returns the decoded payload of the token when authorized const payload = await auth.tokenPayload();
   return payload.username;
 }